Reed-Math241/coral/README.md

   labs(x = "Range of coral (km)", y = "Number of Corals",
        title = "Geographic Range of All Corals") rangesize_plot
-#> Warning: Removed 727 rows containing non-finite values (stat_bin).
 ```

 <img src="man/figures/README-histogram-1.png" width="100%" /> ![Range
-Histogram](/man/figures/README-histogram.png) Here we can see that the
+Histogram](/man/figures/README-histogram-1.png) Here we can see that the
 majority of corals have a relatively small range with a smaller number
 that have an exceedingly large range.
 These could be deep sea corals
 that reproduce by freely releasing offspring or they could be corals